Expert Domestic Violence Lawyers QLD

 I’ve Just Been Served with a Protective Order.
 What Happens Next?

 Do not contact, attempt to contact, or have someone else contact the aggrieved on your behalf, even if you think you have done nothing wrong.
 You will be required to attend court within the next few days.
 Read the application very carefully and make sure that you understand the allegations against you.
-Contact a solicitor immediately to discuss your options.
+Contact a solicitor immediately to seek legal advice.
 If you are a current member of the ADF, you must inform your chain of command.

 I’ve Just Been Served with a Domestic Violence Order Application (DVO).
 What Happens Next?

-If you are a respondent to a domestic violence order application there are a number of ways in which the matter can be resolved.
+If you are a respondent to a domestic violence order application, there are a number of ways in which the matter can be resolved.
 Firstly, you can consent to the orders being made.
-If you consent, even without admission, the domestic violence order will be made in the terms stated in the application.
+If you consent, even without admission, the DVO will be made in the terms stated in the application.

-If you do not consent to the orders being made, the matter will be set down for a hearing at a later date.
-At the hearing the Court determines the merits of the application and decides whether or not a domestic violence order should be made.
-The applicant, whether that be the police or the Aggrieved person, will produce evidence to support their claims.
-The Respondent can also produce evidence in support.
-The Judge or Magistrate will hear the evidence and decide what orders, if any, should be made.
+If you do not consent to the orders being made, the matter will be set down for a court hearing.
+The Judge or Magistrate will determine the merits of the application.
+The applicant, whether that be the police or the aggrieved person, will present evidence, and the respondent may also present evidence.
+The Court will decide whether the domestic violence protection order should be made.

 Is There a Way to Avoid a Formal Court Order?
 What Is An ‘Undertaking’?